What Is Growth Hacking: An Actionable Guide

 What Is Growth Hacking?

-Growth hacking is a marketing strategy where rapid experimentations are carried out across various areas of business such as marketing, product development and sales segments to identify the most effective and efficient ways to do the business.
+Growth hacking is a marketing strategy in which rapid experimentation is carried out across various business areas, such as marketing, product development, and sales segments, to identify the most effective and efficient ways to do business.

 The term “Growth Hacking” was coined in 2010 by Sean Ellis, founder and CEO of GrowthHackers who has helped numerous internet companies achieve incredible growth using strategies which were not as broadly focused as traditional marketing.